Which city is cheaper, Detroit or Cincinnati?

 Cincinnati is a little warmer than Detroit in the spring.
 The temperature in Cincinnati is usually 56°F (14°C) in April, and Detroit stays around 49°F (9°C).

 People are often attracted to the plentiful sunshine in Detroit this time of the year.
 In Cincinnati, it's very sunny this time of the year.
 Cincinnati usually receives around the same amount of sunshine as Detroit during spring.
-At this time of the year, Cincinnati gets 215 hours of sunny skies, while Detroit receives 223 hours of full sun.
+Cincinnati gets 215 hours of sunny skies, while Detroit receives 223 hours of full sun in the spring.

 In April, Cincinnati usually receives more rain than Detroit.
-At this time of the year, Cincinnati gets 3.5 inches (89 mm) of rain, while Detroit receives 3.2 inches (80 mm) of rain.
+Cincinnati gets 3.5 inches (89 mm) of rain, while Detroit receives 3.2 inches (80 mm) of rain each month for the spring.

 |Temp (°C)||Rain (mm)||Temp (°C)||Rain (mm)|